Zerthick/CoinPurse/README.md

 # CoinPurse

-A simple plugin to currency money into a physical item.
+A simple plugin to convert currency into a physical item.
 To "open" a coinpurse and collect it's contents simply hold it in your hand and left click!

 ## Commands